 Injuries Caused By Defective Titanium Bone Plates and Screws

-Jaw, rib, and other bone fractures happen every day, but when braces and casts cannot sufficiently immobilize broken bones, surgical plates and screws – like those made by KLS Martin and other medical device manufacturers – may be necessary.
-Sadly, some patients have suffered unnecessary injuries caused by alleged design and manufacturing defects in KLS Martin and other medical device makers’ interpositional screws, plates, and bone screws.
+Jaw, rib, and other bone fractures happen every day, but when braces and casts cannot sufficiently immobilize broken bones, surgical plates and screws – like those made by KLS Martin – may be necessary.
+Sadly, some patients have suffered unnecessary injuries caused by alleged design and manufacturing defects in KLS Martin’s interpositional screws, plates, and bone screws.

 Problems Attributed to KLS Martin Surgical Implants

-Titanium is considered highly biocompatible, meaning that surgical plates and screws made of titanium should not be toxic to surrounding tissue.
+Titanium is considered highly biocompatible, meaning that surgical plates made of titanium should not be toxic to surrounding tissue – especially rib plates used to stabilize rib fractures.
 A titanium oxide surface on the devices makes them less corrosive than other metal alloys.

 - Abrasion, grinding, or rubbing of the titanium oxide layer can release particles into the surrounding tissue.